MordechaiWein/Popular-meme-app/README.md

 ## Credit

-Credit is due to Flatiron school for its Toy Tale lab from which I adapted their HTML form, certain CSS, and certain ideas for my project......
+Credit is due to Flatiron school for its Toy Tale lab from which I adapted their HTML form, certain CSS, and certain ideas for my project.